Left arrow

 Project STATUS

-The project was approved in 2023, and detailed design is now under way.
-Construction is anticipated to commence at the end of 2026 (subject to approval).
+The Apsley Battery Energy Storage System (BESS) was approved in 2023, and detailed design is currently underway.
+Construction is anticipated to commence at the end of 2026, subject to approval.

-1. The duration of energy storage from 2 to 4 hours.
+1. Increasing the duration of energy storage from 2 to 4 hours

-2. The peak construction workforce from 50 to 100 full-time equivalent workers.
+2. Increasing the peak construction workforce from 50 to 100 full-time equivalent workers

-3. The construction duration period from 5 to 18 months.
+3. Extending the construction period from 5 to 18 months

 04